 Using the Exported Package

-This article explains how to use the zip file that you export from ThemeBuilder.
+This article explains how to use the ZIP file that you export from ThemeBuilder.

 Exporting

-When you are ready with the customization of the UI components, you can export a zip file that contains the generated customization styles and assets:
+When you are ready with the customization of the UI components, you can export a ZIP file that contains the generated customization styles and assets:

 - Navigate to the ThemeBuilder dashboard and open the desired project.

-- In the top right corner, select Export and save the zip file.
+- In the top right corner, select Export and save the ZIP file.

-Using This Zip Package
+Using The ZIP Package

-This zip package contains the Sass, CSS, and custom font files from your ThemeBuilder project.
+The exported ZIP package contains the Sass, CSS, and custom font files from your ThemeBuilder project.
 These assets are in a folder named after your ThemeBuilder project.

 Custom font files are available only if you have added them to your project.

-Extract the zip archive.
+Extract the ZIP archive.

 -

-Navigate to the folder named after your ThemeBuilder project, and then install the npm modules:
+Navigate to the folder named after your ThemeBuilder project, and then install the NPM modules.

 cd my-themebuilder-project-name npm install